DangerKlippers/danger-klipper/docs/MPC.md

 ![Calibration](/docs/img/MPC_realtime_output.png)

 # BACKGROUND

 ## MPC Algorithm

 MPC models the hotend system as four thermal masses: ambient air, the filament, the heater block and the sensor.
-Heater power heats the modeled heater block directly.
+Heater power heats the modelled heater block directly.
 Ambient air heats or cools the heater block.
 Filament cools the heater block.
 The heater block heats or cools the sensor.

 Every time the MPC algorithm runs it uses the following information to calculate a new temperature for the simulated hotend and sensor: